 The law is also very clear that when the use of firearms results in death, serious injury and other grave consequences, the police should report to IPOA.
 The Independent Policing Oversight Authority (IPOA) gives the public a recourse against misconduct or injustices caused by a police officer.

-However, the MPs in the National Assembly tried recently to sneak in amendments into the law to undermine IPOA.
+However, the MPs in the National Assembly tried to sneak in amendments into the law to undermine IPOA.
 The dubious amendments wanted to undermine the authority of IPOA to investigate errant police officers.
 Even at the moment, IPOA is a toothless bulldog, which just barks but does not seem to bite.

 Therefore, it is important to bring sanity to the police force in Kenya for the last time.
 We only hear about police reforms but the government never puts them into action.
 It is time to demand these reforms to start working in full.

 A police officer should always be sane when doing their work.
 Being a police officer should be a task that an officer takes seriously to accord each person justice.
 To end in the words of Queen Ifrica, our police force needs CPR or the wound will end up leaving a scar.
+Many of us have already faced or seen the scars already.